 Dumbbell Bench Press

-As debated as the topic of dips vs. bench press is, there is equal debate between barbell and dumbbell bench press.
+The debate between Barbell and Dumbbell Bench Press is just as big as the one for Dips and Bench Press.
 For chest development and physique improvement, the dumbbell bench press can be seen as superior due to the greater range of motion and recruitment of stabilizer muscles to keep each dumbbell still during the pressing motion.

 The dumbbell bench press also requires much less setup and you don’t have to mess with plates or calipers or spotters.
 If a dumbbell press rep is too much to handle, you can simply drop the weights to the side without fear of injury.